 Look for Community Organizations that Serve URMs

-Unfortunately, there isn’t a professional organization for every URM group out there.
-But there are plenty of community organizations that support URMs; and if you search for these groups—or the URMs they seek to support—along with the role you’re trying to fill, you’ll likely discover more diverse prospective candidates for your talent pool.
+There may not be a professional organization for every URM group out there.
+But there are plenty of community organizations that support URMs; and if you search for these groups—or the communities they seek to support—along with the role you’re trying to fill, you’ll discover more diversity of talent for your pool.
 Searching LinkedIn for “LGBT engineer” will serve you up results of professionals who belong to, or have done community work for, LGBTQIA+ organizations.
 And they’ve disclosed it in their profile.

-Effective passive candidate sourcing consists of more than the direct sourcing efforts we discussed above; it also entails proactively asking for referrals.
-Of course, you’ll probably end up back on LinkedIn to study the profiles of the talent referred to you… but step away from your screen and go spend some time with the people who make your company tick first.
+Effective passive talent sourcing consists of more than direct sourcing efforts; it also entails proactively asking for referrals.
+Of course, you’ll probably end up back on LinkedIn to study the profiles of the talent referred to you… but step away from your screen and go spend some time with the folks who make your company tick first.

-There are a hundred other ways to source diverse talent outside of LinkedIn and your employees.
+There are a hundred other ways to source underrepresented talent outside of LinkedIn and your employees.
 Searching for, and following, hashtags associated with women, LGBTQIA+ people, and URMs in tech on social media; scouring platforms like Medium and Quora for professionals writing on topics and answering questions about the role you’re looking to fill; and attending meet-ups or conferences geared toward diverse talent are three that come to mind.
-These are more time-consuming—and, in some cases, longer-term—strategies; and we’ll discuss them over time.
-(So subscribe below if you want those practices direct to your inbox!)
+These are more time-consuming—and, in some cases, longer-term—strategies; and we cover them elsewhere.

-For now, these strategies are great places to start broadening your funnel for diverse candidates that are “self-identifying” before they even enter your recruiting phase.
+For now, these strategies are great places to start broadening your funnel for diverse candidates that are “self-identifying” before they even enter your recruiting funnel.